-no Always uses the default variant with standard optimizations.

-auto Uses variants based on AEABI attributes that indicate the requested optimization goal:

-If a module is compiled with -Ohs, and the DLIB library contains a fast variant of a function that is referenced in the module, that variant is used.
+Syntax use_optimize ed_variants={no auto small fast} Parameters no Always uses the default variant with standard optimizations. auto Uses variants based on AEABI attributes that indicate the requested optimization goal: If a module is compiled with -Ohs, and the DLIB library contains a fast variant of a function that is referenced in the module, that variant is used.
 If all modules referencing a function are compiled with -Ohz, and the DLIB library contains a small variant of that function, that variant is used.

-This is the default behavior of the linker.

-small Always uses a small variant (balances code size and execution speed, favoring size) if there is one in the DLIB library.

-fast Always uses a fast variant (maximum execution speed) if there is one in the DLIB library.

-Use this option to control the use of optimized variants of some DLIB library functions.

-(Some DLIB libraries delivered with the product contain optimized variants, such as a small integer division routing for Cortex-M0, or a fast strcpy implementation for cores that support the Thumb 2 ISA architecture.)
+This is the default behavior of the linker. small Always uses a small variant (balances code size and execution speed, favoring size) if there is one in the DLIB library. fast Always uses a fast variant (maximum execution speed) if there is one in the DLIB library.
+Description (Some DLIB libra small integer divis control the use of optimized variants of some DLIB library functions. tries delivered with the product contain optimized variants, such as a sion routing for Cortex-M0, or a fast strcpy implementation for cores humb-2 ISA architecture.)
+To see which varia map file. ants that this option selected, inspect the list of redirects in the linker

-that support the Thumb-2 ISA architecture.)

-To see which variants that this option selected, inspect the list of redirects in the linker map file.
+To set this option, use Project>Options>Linker>Extra Options.